How Did Amazon Build Its ‘Sustainable Competitive Advantage’? -Business Strategy and The Key Success Factors

 Amazon has been performing hundreds of activities to ensure its unique value propositions to customers.
 The company customizes these activities to meet its low price guarantee and a greater value of convenience to the customers.
 Over a period of time, those activities became unique to Amazon and laid the foundation for sustainable competitive advantage.
 Let us look at some of these activities in detail.

-CUSTOMER FRIENDLY 30 DAY RETURN POLICY
+CUSTOMER-FRIENDLY 30 DAY RETURN POLICY

 FEAR OF FAILURE -When Amazon launched its services in 1995, online shopping was new to many and as is usually the case, it was met with resistance given the insecurities that customers had to accept in online shopping.
 Amazon, therefore, had to look for ways to inspire consumer confidence and overcome their fear of the quality of products on sale.
-To help consumers overcome the fear of ‘Unknown Quality’ and to position its service in the consumer’s minds, Amazon introduced the concept of ‘30-day return policy’.
+To help consumers overcome the fear of ‘Unknown Quality’ and to position its service in the consumer’s minds, Amazon introduced the concept of a ‘30-day return policy’.

 Easy to Return -Amazon also made it effortless and quick to return a product in case the consumer was not satisfied with it.
-The company used best web design practices and made it easy for consumers to locate the ‘Return & Replacements’ menu and submit return requests in easy to follow steps.
+The company used best web design practices and made it easy for consumers to locate the ‘Return & Replacements’ menu and submit return requests in easy-to-follow steps.
 Besides, it clearly specified terms for return and refunds and also added an FAQ section to answer common customer queries.
 Each aspect of the web design and activities was thought out to the last detail from the customer’s perspective.

 Why? -The biggest pain point for customers in the pre-Amazon era was not having enough information about the products on sale on websites, which left them with many unanswered questions.
 To alleviate this pain and build their confidence, Bezos introduced ‘User-Generated Reviews’ on Amazon.